fraz-uddin07/FZ_CHESS/README.md

 ```

 and it should create the Game Executable called "main.exe" in the main folder.
+If you encounter an error, please create a PR and let me know or try to figure it out.
+If you want to create a custom build process, the "Makefile" present in the main folder can also be modified.

 Open "main.exe" to run the game....Enjoy!!!